edward-prosser/corda-docs/content/en/docs/cdl/cdl/cdl-overview.md

 * Technical Auditors.

 It can also be used to communicate to non-technical audiences, for example in marketing materials, though most likely in a simplified form.

-## What is CorDapp Design Language?

-CorDapp Design Language (CDL) is a set of diagrammatic views you can use to concisely and accurately guide the design of your CorDapp.
-Using CDL in the design phase of your CorDapp allows you to:

-* Represent and reason about core aspects of the Corda design including: Ledger data, shared Logic, permissioning, and privacy.
-* Reason about more complex CorDapp designs through abstraction from the code and standardisation.
-* Produce complete, well thought-out CorDapp designs.
-* Document standardised design patterns.
-* Degrade gracefully.
-You don't always have to put in all the detail, but it should be self-consistent at the level of detail you choose.

 ## Introducing the main CDL views